oerazo/syncme/README.md

 ./bin/syncme /some/location bucketName
 ```

-# Running the script with docker
+# Running Syncme with docker

 If you dont want to deal with dependencies, I have provided a wrapper  that runs Syncme using a lightweight alpine docker image.
 Just make sure your host ~/.aws/credentials file has valid creds and run